The distribution of Manin's iterated integrals of modular forms: Abstract

 \section{Abstract}

 We determine the asymptotic distribution of Manin's iterated integrals of length at most 2.
-For length at least 3 we compute all the asymptotic moments and show that these in general do \emph{not} determine a unique distribution.
+For all lengths we compute all the asymptotic moments.
+We show that if the length is at least 3 these moments do in general \emph{not} determine a unique distribution.